Recent Blog Articles

 Don’t count calories, but be aware of them

+Experts say that consum¬ing fewer calories than you burn leads to weight loss.
+But there's no need to obsess about counting them.
 Instead, it can be more useful to have a general idea of how many calories you require to reach your goal—and which foods are more likely to help you get there.
 Think of it as calorie awareness versus calorie counting.

 How many calories do you need?
-Every individ-ual is different, and caloric needs differ depending on many factors, including age, body size, activity level, and metabolism.
+Every individ¬ual is different, and caloric needs differ depending on many factors, including age, body size, activity level, and metabolism.
 Most women need 1,600 to 2,000 calories per day to maintain their weight, while most men require 2,000 to 2,400 calories per day.
 Your number may be more or less.

 Another approach is to simply limit your portions, which automatically has the effect of limiting calories.
 Standard servings are generally much smaller than those dished out in restaurants or even what you're used to at home.

-Finally, there is some evidence that not all calories are equal: a Harvard-led study found that people who were trying to maintain recent weight loss burned more calories each day if they adopted a diet that was relatively low in carbohydrates.
+Finally, there is some evidence that not all calories are equal.
+A Harvard-led study found that people who were trying to maintain recent weight loss burned more calories each day if they adopted a diet that was relatively low in carbohydrates.

 Many experts recommend eliminating all simple sugars as the first step to achieving weight loss and stopping those pounds from coming back.
-This will likely do both, lower your carb intake and limit total calories at the same time.
+This will likely lower your carb intake and limit total calories at the same time.

 To learn how to create week-by-week action plans, and to get our weight control tips and recipes, buy the 6-Week Plan for Healthy Eating, a Special Health Report from Harvard Medical School.